mnot/I-D/web-proxy-desc/draft.md

 # Introduction

-Web proxies are configured in a variety of ways today, but existing approaches suffer from security, usability and interoperability issues.
+Web proxies can be configured in a variety of ways, but existing approaches suffer from security, usability and interoperability issues.

 This specification defines:

-* A simple format for describing a Web proxy ("WPD"; see {{wpd}}) to facilitate configuration, and so that it can be represented to users in a consistent way, and
+* A simple format for describing a Web proxy ("WPD"; see {{wpd}}) to facilitate configuration, and to allow proxies to be represented to users in a consistent way, and
 * A way to discover the proxy description using a well-known URL ({{discover}}), so that direct configuration of a proxy is as simple as entering a hostname, and
 * A set of additional requirements for proxies described in this fashion, as well as requirements